eltay89/eltay89.github.io/_posts/2025-08-08-ai-search-algorithms-a-z.md

         direction LR
         B
     end

-    style S fill:#0d6efd,color:white
-    style B fill:#198754,color:white;
-    classDef goal fill:#198754,color:white;
-    class Goal goal;
 ```
-**The Verdict**: Even though Path A is cheaper so far (cost of 10), Path B is more promising overall because its total score is lower.
+**The Verdict**: Even though getting to node `A` might be cheaper, node `B` is on a more promising overall path because its total `f-score` is lower.
 A* intelligently balances past cost with future estimates to find the **best path without wasting time**.

 ## Part 3: Playing to Win (Adversarial Search)